remote-year/remote-beer/README.md

 # Evaluation

 You are being evaluated on your judgement as a developer.
-I am looking at how you make tradoffs when tackling particular tasks, the effeciency of your development process, and your familiarity with your preferred tools.
+I am looking at how you make tradoffs when tackling particular tasks, the efficiency of your development process, and your familiarity with your preferred tools.

 Things do not need to be production ready at the end of 2 hours.
 If you cut corners, simply explain your reasoning.